clarenceluo78/Mindy/README.md

 # Mindy

-My Mind is a web application for creating and managing Mind maps.
+Mindy is a web application for creating and managing online document.
 Mindy (meaning ”map your mind”), aims to provide a platform for users to map their mind online instead of on a piece of paper, which has unlimited space, be easy to digitize, and make it searchable.
 We hope to create an environment where interactions between team workers and users themselves can occur efficiently